onap/vnfrqts-requirements/docs/Chapter7.rst

  of SSH public keys, SSH public keys loaded during (heat) instantiation shall be preserved and not removed by (heat) embedded (userdata) scripts.

-* R-92866 The VNF **MUST** include as part of post-instantiation configuration done by Ansible Playbooks the removal/update of SSH public keys loaded through instantiation to support Ansible.
-This may include download and install of new SSH public keys.
+* R-92866 The xNF **MUST** include as part of post-instantiation configuration done by Ansible Playbooks the removal/update of the SSH public key from /root/.ssh/authorized_keys, and  update of SSH keys loaded through instantiation to support Ansible.
+This may include download and install of new SSH keys and new mechanized IDs.
-* R-91745 The VNF **MUST** update the Ansible Server and other entities storing and using the SSH keys for authentication when the SSH keys used by Ansible are regenerated/updated.
+* R-91745 The xNF **MUST** update the Ansible Server and other entities storing and using the SSH keys for authentication when the SSH keys used by Ansible are regenerated/updated.